-Under the Texas Law, driving while intoxicated by alcohol or drugs is a criminal offense that attracts serious legal consequences.
+Under the Texas Law, driving while intoxicated by alcohol or drugs is a criminal offense.
+An arrest for such an offense in Houston will attract serious legal consequences for individuals adjudged as guilty.
 In some instances, drivers might be arrested for a DWI charge even when their BAC (blood alcohol concentration) is below the limit defined by law as ‘’intoxicated.’’

 Attorney Tad A. Nelson, an experienced DWI lawyer in Houston, has successfully defended people who were both innocent and guilty of their offenses.
 If you’re looking for a Houston DWI Attorney that knows the best method to beat allegations of Driving While Intoxicated, call 713-489-7373 as soon as possible.

 While drugged or drunk driving is illegal across the entire country, every state has particular laws that not only define an offense but also highlight its associated legal penalties.
 In the state of Texas, the Texas Penal Code Title 10, Chapter 49 houses the general drunk driving laws.

 Under the Texas Penal Code, there are four types of felony DWI.
 Here they are:

 This is the most common felony DWI in the state.
 It’s a new DWI charge with 2 prior convictions.
 Initially, it used to be the law in the state if 10 years passed from the date of last DWI conviction.
 Authorities used to treat it as a DWI first.
 Afterwards, the legislative arm of government made it 10 years from when a person is released from parole, probation, or confinement.

 Most recently, the law abolished the ten-year requirement.
 Any prior DWIs are now usable for enhancement.

 DWI with Child Passenger